-Many were in conical hats, wearing simple and modest clothing that resembled pajamas.
+Most were in conical hats, wearing simple and modest clothing that resembled pajamas.
 The Vietnamese were cooking and washing outdoors, vendors were hawking wares by the road.

 Scooters were everywhere, spewing pungent blue smoke.
 They buzzed around like scurrying rodents, dodging pedestrians, maneuvering around rickshaws and competing for space with the occasional Simca taxi or the three-wheel Lambro.

 Women were carrying heavy objects on their heads, others rested springy bamboo poles around their necks, balancing a heavy load on each end.
 Women and men defecated in public.
-Young girls squatted flat-footed, one in front of the other, took turns picking lice from each other’s hair, then cracked them with their teeth.
+Young girls squatted flat-footed, one in front of the other, took turns picking lice from each other’s head then cracked them with their teeth.

 A sweaty 15-minute ride later, I disembarked at the Long Binh reception station.
 After finally convincing the sergeant who greeted me that I hadn’t been AWOL, showing him my note from Columbus AFB (where I’d been hospitalized), I was given a new assignment.
-Maybe it was because I was late reporting, who knows, but here’s what happened.
-A Master Sergeant called me over, “You’re not going to the 196th Light Infantry, you’re going up to Cowboy and Indian Country, you’re headed for the Cav son.” he said, smiling.
+Maybe it was because I was late reporting, who knows, but here’s what happened: A Master Sergeant called me over, “You’re not going to the 196th Light Infantry, you’re going up to Cowboy and Indian Country, you’re headed for the Cav son.” he said, smiling.
 Smoke ’em if you got ’em.